tablesandwaves/automata-studies/chord-melody-interaction/README.md

    ...
 ```

 When playing, it will log event data displaying the chord, melodic note and duration between each event.
+By default the script will stop after 100 iterations.